Iyami Aje: Description

-In Yoruba cosmology, the Orisha Odù is the Creator of the Universe and all that thrives within it.
-She is the originator of existence and the womb of all origins: Yoruba spiritualist Samuel M. Opeola states that, "Àjẹ́ actually is Odù."
-African women, the direct biological and spiritual progeny of Odù, are said to all inherently bear various aspects of her signature force: Àjẹ́. Àjẹ́ is primarily associated with women because of their essential roles in conceiving, carrying, birthing, and nurturing children; however, African men, including African gods, can also have and be Àjẹ́.
+In Yoruba cosmology, the orisha Odù is the creator of the universe and all that thrives within it.
+She is the originator of existence and the womb of all origins: Yoruba spiritualist Samuel M. Opeola states, "Àjẹ́ actually is Odù."
+African women, the direct biological and spiritual progeny of Odù, are said to all inherently bear various aspects of her signature force: àjẹ́. Àjẹ́ is primarily associated with women because of their essential roles in conceiving, carrying, birthing, and nurturing children; however, African men, including African gods, can also have and be àjẹ́.
 Opeola states that "any Òrìṣà regarded [as essential] in creation, childbirth, protection of a town also possesses the power of Àjé" (including Ọbàtálá, Ọbalúayé, Ògún, to name a few orisha).
-However, with its origins cosmically in Odù, the Womb of Existence, and biologically in the menstruating, conceiving, birthing wombs of existence, African women are the owners and controllers of Aje.
+However, with its origins cosmically in Odù, the womb of existence, and biologically in the menstruating, conceiving, birthing wombs of existence, African women are the owners and controllers of àje.

-Because of its scope and power, Aje is feared and revered by many.
-Some individuals have attempted to demonize Aje by translating the word as witch, but in a 1958 article Ulli Beier disputed this translation, saying that it was not an "accurate translation of Aje since Aje “represents rather the mystic powers of womanhood in their more dangerous destructive aspect."
-Henry and Margaret Drewal wrote that "Any elderly woman, her longevity implying secret knowledge and power, may be regarded as an aje, as are all who hold important titles in cults for the gods and ancestors.
+Because of its scope and power, àje is feared and revered by many. Àje has been translatied as "witch," but in a 1958 article Ulli Beier disputed this translation, saying that it was not an "accurate translation of Aje since Aje 'represents rather the mystic powers of womanhood in their more dangerous destructive aspect.'"
+Henry and Margaret Drewal wrote, "Any elderly woman, her longevity implying secret knowledge and power, may be regarded as an aje, as are all who hold important titles in cults for the gods and ancestors.
 The feeling is that in order to fulfill her role properly she must possess such power."
 Using the term "witch" is especially dangerous because in many African communities the accused can be ostracized or lynched because of false accusations.
 Ayo Adeduntan's article, "Calling Àjẹ́ Witch In Order To Hang Her: Yoruba Patriarchal Definition and Redefinition of Female Power," analyzes the impact of the misuse of the term witch in Yoruba societies and the necessary usage of culturally appropriate and accurate Yoruba terms.
 In some cases, to protect the bearers of power and avoid confusion, terms such as "Elders of the Night," Ayé, and Awon Iya Wa may be used euphemistically.